Longng000/3813ICTassignment/README.md

 LoginComponent: Allow user to login, logout and store user login data in local storage and give role-base navigation for user.

-GroupComponent: Displays avaiable group, channel and allow admin to create, manage and operate them will full functionality.
+ChatComponent: Displays avaiable group, channel and allow admin to create, manage and operate them will full functionality.

-UserComponent: They display all the list of user for the Super Admin and allowing them to create and delete users out of the group or channel.

-Service:
-AuthService: this will handle user login, logout and authentication. - the user will use their local storage for their current loggin data.

-GroupService: Manage group and and channel creation.
-They will send API requests to the backend for managing groups and channels.

-UserService: They will handle user creation and deletion of Super Admins.

-Model:
-User represents a user with properties like "username", "email", "role", and "group".

-Group represent properties like name, channel, and member
+RegisterComponent: They allow new user to come and sign in to make new account.

+Account: Hold user current information.

 Channel propeties like name, group, and members.

 6. Local storage Implementation